cnlohr/assembly-notes/README.md

 ## Relative Jump Labels

 You can use relative jump labels.
+You can jump forward with a number and `f` and back with a number and `b`.

 ```c
 asm volatile(